thomshib/alexa-controlled-smart-home-lab/Exercise5/readme.md

 ````

 ### Sync local time for certificate authentication
-Add following Wifi configurations to sync local time for certificate authentication

-- Modify the code block in `setup_wifi()` function
+Add following Wifi configurations to sync local time for certificate authentication.
+Modify the code block in `setup_wifi()` function and add the below code towards the end of the function
 ````c
   espClient.setBufferSizes(512, 512);
   Serial.println("");